estelp/Mentoring_Project/README.md

 ## BIOINFORMTIC STRATEGY

+The entire bioinformatics strategy was carried out in several stages.
+The jupyters for all these stages are available in the [Jupyter_books](/Jupyter_books) directory.

 ### 1. Data acquisition

 All work or bioinformatics strategy was carried out on the Montpellier cluster (bioinfo-master1.ird.fr).